Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE #12 (FreeBee): Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
 - MISSING FEATURE (Larry): Select parts in multiple layers
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
+- MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)
 - MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML to export the group set only one time.
 - MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels.